-Challenges of recycling LEDs
+The diversity of LEDs

 The diversity and rapidly evolving nature of design and construction of LEDs presents additional challenges to their recycling.
 LEDs contain rare earths, but there is no value in attempting to recover these as they exist in each lamp in such minute quantities.